adityarajagopal/pytorch_training/README.md

 **Training CNNs with Pytorch**
 ==============================
 This repository provides a modular base to train CNNs using Pytorch.
 The list of files in the directory and their functions are described below.

-> Note : For all files regarding MuPPET including the main, look in the ./src/muppet directory.
+> For running the ADaPT pruning framework, run "git submodule update --init src/ar4414/pruning"

-- For running the ADaPT pruning framework, run "git submodule update --init src/ar4414/pruning"
+> For running the MuPPET framework, run "git submodule update --init src/muppet"

 pytorch\_training.yml
 -----------------------